scottweitzner/tweethaiku/README.md

 # tweetHaiku
-A simple python script that scrapes tweets from a twitter account and randomly generates a haiku.
+A python script that scrapes tweets from a twitter account and randomly generates a haiku.

 ### How it works
 Currently the haikus are based upon the parts of speech patterns for numerous famous haikus.
 As such some haikus may seem odd due to the terse and symbolic nature of traditional haikus